-• Male & Female Sportsmanship Awards: In the Senior Games, selections for Male and Female Sportsmanship awards are determined by a vote of the officials and coaches.
+• Ben Snowball Male & Female Sportsmanship Awards: In the Senior Games, selections for Male and Female Sportsmanship awards are determined by a vote of the officials and coaches.

-• Male & Female Overall Athlete Awards: Given to the top performing male and female athletes based on the combined point accumulation of their participating events.
+• Autumn Apok Ridley Male & Female Overall Athlete Awards: Given to the top performing male and female athletes based on the combined point accumulation of their participating events.

-BEN SNOWBALL TEAM SPORTSMANSHIP AWARD
+BEN SNOWBALL SPORTSMANSHIP AWARDS

 Ben Snowball was actively involved in the NYO Games for many years as an ambassador, judge, and official.
 He was part of the inspiration behind the creation of the Junior NYO Games.
 Before officials started distributing medals for the top five athletes in each event, Ben hand-carved trophies for NYO winners.
 He served as an ambassador for NYO, sharing the history behind the Games and advocating for inclusion of the Games in schools.
-Following his passing in 2018, the sportsmanship award was named in his honor.
+Following his passing in 2018, the sportsmanship awards were named in his honor.